opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-settings/README.md

 3. **Use current date as start date for new work packages**.
 This way the current date will always be set as a start date if your create new work packages.
 Also, if you copy projects, the new work packages will get the current date as start date.

 4. **Progress calculation** lets you pick between two modes for how the **%&nsbp;Complete** field is calculated for work packages.
-	- **Work-based**: %&nbsp;Complete is automatically calculated based on Work and Remaining work values for that work package (both of which are then necessary to have a value for %&nbsp;Complete).
+	- **Work-based**: %&nbsp;Complete is automatically calculated based on Work and Remaining work values for that work package, both of which are then necessary to have a value for %&nbsp;Complete.
 	- **Status-based**: you will have to define fixed %&nbsp;Complete values for each [work package status](../work-package-status), which will update automatically when team members update the status of their work packages.

 5. **Default highlighting mode** (Enterprise add-on) defines which should be the default [attribute highlighting](../../../user-guide/work-packages/work-package-table-configuration/#attribute-highlighting-enterprise-add-on) mode, e.g. to highlight the following criteria in the work package table.
 This setting is only available for Enterprise on-premises and Enterprise cloud users.